 - The employee is prohibited from knowingly communicating with students using any form of electronic communications, including mobile and web applications, that are not provided or accessible by the district unless a specific exception is noted below. - Only a teacher, trainer, or other employee who has an extracurricular duty may use text messaging, and then only to communicate with students who participate in the extracurricular activity over which the employee has responsibility.
-An employee who communicates with a student using text messaging shall comply with the following protocol:

-The employee shall include at least one of the student's parents or guardians as a recipient on each text message to the student so that the student and parent receive the same message
+An employee who communicates with a student using text messaging shall comply with the following protocol: - The employee shall include at least one of the student's parents or guardians as a recipient on each text message to the student so that the student and parent receive the same message; and - The employee shall include his or her immediate supervisor as a recipient on each text message to the student so that the student and supervisor receive the same message; or - The employee shall limit communications to matters within the scope of the employee's professional responsibilities (e.g., for classroom teachers, matters relating to class work, homework, and tests; for an employee with an extracurricular duty, matters relating to the extracurricular activity).

-- The employee shall limit communications to matters within the scope of the employee's professional responsibilities (e.g., for classroom teachers, matters relating to class work, homework, and tests; for an employee with an extracurricular duty, matters relating to the extracurricular activity). - The employee is prohibited from knowingly communicating with students through a personal social network page; the employee must create a separate social network page ("professional page") for the purpose of communicating with students.
+- The employee is prohibited from knowingly communicating with students through a personal social network page; the employee must create a separate social network page ("professional page") for the purpose of communicating with students.
 The employee must enable administration and parents to access the employee's professional page. - The employee shall not communicate directly with any student between the hours of 9:00 p.m. and 7:00 a.m.
 An employee may, however, make public posts to a social network site, blog, or similar application at any time. - The employee does not have a right to privacy with respect to communications with students and parents. - The employee continues to be subject to applicable state and federal laws, local policies, administrative regulations, and the Texas Educators' Code of Ethics including: - Compliance with the Public Information Act and the Family Educational Rights and Privacy Act (FERPA), including retention and confidentiality of student records.
-[See Policies CPC and FL]

-- Copyright law [Policy CY] - Prohibitions against soliciting or engaging in sexual conduct or a romantic relationship with a student.
+[See Policies CPC and FL] - Copyright law [Policy CY] - Prohibitions against soliciting or engaging in sexual conduct or a romantic relationship with a student.
 [See Policy DH] - Upon request from administration, an employee will provide the phone number(s), social network site(s), or other information regarding the method(s) of electronic media the employee uses to communicate with one or more currently-enrolled students. - Upon written request from a parent or student, the employee shall discontinue communicating with the student through email, text messaging, instant messaging, or any other form of one-to-one communication. - An employee may request an exception from one or more of the limitations above by submitting a written request to his or her immediate supervisor. - All staff are required to use school email accounts for all electronic communications with parents.
 Communication about school issues through personal email accounts or text messages are not allowed as they cannot be preserved in accordance with the district's record retention policy. - An employee shall notify his or supervisor in writing within one business day if a student engages in an improper electronic communication with the employee.
 The employee should describe the form and content of the electronic communication.